legendy4141/LanceDB/docs/src/javascript/interfaces/UpdateArgs.md

 • **values**: `Record`\<`string`, `Literal`\>

-A key-value map of updates.
-The keys are the column names, and the values are the new values to set
+A -value map of updates.
+The s are the column names, and the values are the new values to set

 #### Defined in